-• Credit rating agency risk (for funds invest in Mainland China onshore debt securities)
+• Credit rating agency risk (for funds invest in mainland China onshore debt securities)

-The credit appraisal system in the Mainland and the rating methodologies employed in the Mainland may be different from those employed in other markets.
+The Mainland's credit appraisal system and rating methodologies may be different from those employed in other markets.
 Credit ratings given by Mainland rating agencies may therefore not be directly comparable with those given by other international rating agencies.